Air Traveler's Guide

 If you have purchased only the land portion of the trip, these documents will be given to you on your first day at destination.

-Please note that upon your return, a survey will be sent to you by email.
+Please note that upon your return, a survey will be e-mailed to you for completion.

-If you have purchased only the land portion of a package, you will be able to join the Vélo Québec Voyages group at the airport or at the first hotel of the tour.
-We ask that you indicate your preference in the "Traveler Registration" form.
+If you have purchased only the land portion of a package, you can join the Vélo Québec Voyages group at the airport or at the first hotel on the tour.
+Please indicate your preference on the "Traveler Registration" form.

-Please note: If your meeting place is at the airport, it is your responsibility to check the group's flight times and to make sure that you join them at the scheduled time.
-In the event of a setback, you will have to meet the group at the hotel on your own.
+Please note: if your meeting point is at the airport, it is your responsibility to check the group's flight times and make sure you join them at the scheduled time.
+In the event of a setback, you'll have to meet the group at the hotel on your own.
 You are also responsible for your own transportation to and from the airport if your itinerary differs from that of the group.

 Travel insurance

-The content of this section is provided for information purposes only.
-It is the responsibility of each traveler to have adequate travel insurance according to their place of residence and the country visited.
-In order to better assist you during your trip, we ask you to fill out the " Traveler's Registration " form.
+The contents of this section are provided for information purposes only.
+It is the responsibility of each traveler to have adequate travel insurance according to his or her place of residence and the country visited.
+In order to better assist you during your trip, we ask you to complete the " Traveller Registration " form.

-Please note that we offer you the possibility of purchasing coverage through the services of our travel insurance partner, Blue Cross.
+Please note that we offer you the option of purchasing coverage through our travel insurance partner, Blue Cross.
 Contact us for more information.

-For peace of mind, every traveller should always have travel insurance.
-It is important to check the insurance contracts you have and, if necessary, to take out additional insurance to protect yourself adequately.
+For peace of mind, travelers should always take out travel insurance.
+It's important to check the insurance contracts you hold and, if necessary, take out additional insurance to protect yourself adequately.

 Credit card or personal insurance coverage

-If your trip is insured through your credit card or other personal insurance, check to see if it meets your needs.
+If your trip is covered by credit card or other personal insurance, check that it meets your needs.
 Does it include coverage for medical care and hospitalization abroad?
-Does it include cancellation insurance to cover all non-refundable prepaid travel expenses and trip interruption insurance?
+Does it include cancellation insurance covering all non-refundable prepaid travel expenses, as well as trip interruption insurance?
 Does it include coverage for lost or stolen luggage?
-After analyzing the situation, you will be able to determine whether or not you should purchase additional insurance.
+After analyzing the situation, you'll know whether or not you need to take out additional insurance.

-Coverage offered by the Régie de l'assurance maladie du Québec (RAMQ)
+Coverage provided by the Régie de l'assurance maladie du Québec (RAMQ)

-Visit ramq.gouv.qc.ca to find out more about the health insurance coverage that covers all Quebecers when traveling within or outside Quebec.
+Visit ramq.gouv.qc.ca to find out more about the health coverage available to all Quebecers when traveling within or outside Quebec.

-Since the cost of health services outside Quebec is usually higher, it is essential to have private travel insurance that covers, in whole or in part, the costs that the Régie does not reimburse.
+Since the cost of healthcare services outside Quebec is generally higher, it's essential to take out private travel insurance to cover all or part of the expenses not reimbursed by the Régie.

 Insurance covering breakage, theft or loss of luggage and bicycle

-In addition, if you have taken out Blue Cross insurance with us, you can read about the conditions of the baggage coverage in the "Policyholder's Guide".
+What's more, if you've taken out Blue Cross insurance with us, you can read about the terms and conditions of baggage coverage in the "Policyholder's Guide".

 At your destination, Vélo Québec Voyages will transport your luggage from one hotel to another for the duration of your trip.
-We remind you of the importance of identifying your luggage in order to ensure its transfer.
-We accept only one piece of luggage per person, and its weight must not exceed 20 kilos.
+We remind you of the importance of properly identifying your luggage in order to ensure its transfer.
+We accept only one piece of luggage per person, weighing no more than 20 kilos.

-We reserve the right to refuse to carry any baggage exceeding the 20 kilo weight limit, both at the beginning and during the trip.
+We reserve the right to refuse to carry any baggage exceeding the 20-kilo weight limit, both at the start of and during the journey.

 You must place your bike in a transport box before going to the airport for check-in.
 Please note that it is not possible to purchase a bike box at the airport.
 Only the bike and its accessories (helmet, lock, water bottle, cycling shoes) should be placed in the transport box.
 Airlines reserve the right to open the box at check-in to verify its contents.
 All contents other than the bike and its accessories are forbidden (clothing, food, etc.).

 We prefer cardboard boxes and semi-rigid boxes (rather than rigid boxes and bags).
-Since these boxes will be carried throughout the trip, and in anticipation of the return flight, this type of packaging will allow us to manage the space inside our truck more efficiently.
-In the event of a surplus of boxes or rigid bags, we will have to drop them off at the first hotel upon arrival at our destination.
-On a linear trip, they will be shipped from point A to point B.
+As these boxes will be carried throughout the trip, and in anticipation of the return flight, this type of packaging will enable us to manage the space inside our truck more efficiently.
+In the event of a surplus of boxes or rigid bags, we'll have to drop them off at the first hotel on arrival at our destination.
+In the case of a linear trip, they will be shipped from point A to point B.

-Important note on the weight of the bicycle box: Vélo Québec Voyages limits the weight of the box, including the bicycle, to 23 kg, even if the limit allowed by the air carrier differs from ours.
-Please note that any excess weight over the limit allowed by the air carrier is at the traveler's expense.
-For more information, consult the website of the carrier you are travelling with.
+Important note on the weight of the bicycle box: Vélo Québec Voyages limits the weight of the box, including the bicycle, to 23 kg, even if the limit allowed by the airline differs from ours.
+Please note that any weight in excess of the airline's weight limit is at the passenger's expense.
+For more information, consult the website of the carrier you are traveling with.

 Passport and plane ticket

-Your airline ticket is issued based on the information on your invoice.
+Your flight ticket is issued on the basis of the information on your invoice.

-• If the name on your invoice is not the same as the name on your passport, contact us now so that we can make the necessary changes.
-There is a fee for issuing a new ticket.
+- If the name on your invoice is not identical to the name on your passport, please contact us now so that we can make the necessary changes.
+A fee will be charged for the issuance of a new ticket.

-• A word of advice: photocopy your passport and your plane ticket, and avoid keeping both documents and their copies in the same place.
+- A word of advice: photocopy your passport and plane ticket, and avoid keeping both documents and their copies in the same place.
 If you ever lose your passport, you'll be glad you took this precaution.

-• For more information on passports and entry requirements for different countries, check the current information on the Government of Canada website.
+- To find out more about passports and entry requirements for different countries, consult the current information on the Government of Canada website.

-Check-in at Montreal-Trudeau airport on the day of departure
+Check-in at Montréal-Trudeau airport on day of departure

-• You must present yourself at the check-in counter of the airline you are traveling with 3 hours before the departure time indicated on your airline ticket.
-It is your responsibility to check flight times within 24 hours prior to departure.
+- You must present yourself at the check-in counter of the airline you are traveling with 3 hours before the departure time indicated on your flight ticket.
+It is your responsibility to check flight times within 24 hours of departure.

-• When you check in, specify that you are part of the Vélo Québec Voyages group.
-Before leaving your luggage and your bicycle box (if applicable), make sure you have identified them properly.
-For all details regarding the boarding procedures for your bicycle, please consult the specific information of your airline.
+- When you check in, specify that you belong to the Vélo Québec Voyages group.
+Before leaving your baggage and bike box (if applicable), make sure you have identified them properly.
+For further information on how to board your bicycle, please consult your airline's specific information.

-You must check in your bicycle at the same time as your luggage, on the day of departure, at the Air Transat counter.
+You must check in your bike at the same time as your baggage, on the day of departure, at the Air Transat counter.

 It is possible to select your seat when you purchase your package.
 You must let us know so that we can send your information to Air Transat and provide you with your group file number.
 You can then contact the Air Transat Information and Seat Selection Centre(1-877-872-6728).
 Please note that charges apply to this service, payable by credit card only.
 When you call, please have ready: your file number, the date and number of your departure and return flights, the place of departure and destination, and your credit card.

-You must check in your bicycle at the same time as your luggage, on the day of departure, at the airline counter.
-The payment terms for the transportation of your bicycle will be settled at the check-in counter.
-This information will be given to you when you book your package.
+You must check in your bicycle at the same time as your baggage, on the day of departure, at the airline counter.
+The terms of payment for the transport of your bike will be settled at the check-in desk.
+You will be given this information when you book your package.

 It is not possible to select a seat in advance.
 Your seat will be assigned to you when you check in at the airport.